TablEdit Site Directory

 This two-part option controls the way tied notes are displayed (or not displayed, as the case may be) in the tablature.
 The setting made affects only printouts.
 If the option is left unselected, tied notes aren't indicated in the tablature at all.
 The space they occupy is simply left empty.

 If the option is selected but the "and Fret Numbers" sub-option is not, the presence of tied notes will be indicated in the tablature only by the presence of the conventional connecting arc.
 This will simply end in "thin air", so to speak.
 The final combination is to select both the main and the sub-option.
 This will display both the tie arc mentioned above and the fret number of the tied note in the appropriate position.
 The latter is displayed in a smaller size.
+The small case at the left sets the color to be used to display the tied notes in the tablature.

 Dotted notes in Tablature